-Strategy Law Тах Observing the economic and political environment in India from the perspective of the Exchange Control Laws: Primarily the Foreign Exchange Management Act, 1999 and numerous circulars, notifications and press notes issued under the same Domestic Taxation Laws: The Income Tax Act, 1961; Goods and Services Tax and customs etc. investment International Tax Treaties: • Corporate Laws: Primarily the Companies Act, Treaties with favorable Understanding the ability 20132013 and the regulations laid down by the jurisdictions such as Mauritius, of the investor to carry out operations in India, the location of its customers, Securities and Exchanges Board of India ("SEBI") for listed companies in India Singapore and the Netherlands. the quality and location of Sector Specific Laws: Drugs & Cosmetics Act 1940 its workforce and the Drugs & Cosmetics Rules, 1945, The Patents Act, 20052005 and other legislations, regulations and guidelines that affect the pharma industry
+Strategy Law Тах Observing the economic and political environment in India from the perspective of the investment Understanding the ability of the investor to carry out operations in India, the location of its customers, the quality and location of its workforce Exchange Control Laws: Primarily the Foreign Exchange Management Act, 1999 and numerous circulars, notifications and press notes issued under the same Corporate Laws: Primarily the Companies Act, 20132013 and the regulations laid down by the Securities and Exchanges Board of India ("SEBI") for listed companies in India Sector Specific Laws: Drugs & Cosmetics Act 1940 and the Drugs & Cosmetics Rules, 1945, The Patents Act, 20052005 and other legislations, regulations and guidelines that affect the pharma industry Domestic Taxation Laws: The Income Tax Act, 1961; Goods and Services Tax and customs etc. International Tax Treaties: Treaties with favorable jurisdictions such as Mauritius, Singapore and the Netherlands.